flyteorg/flyte/rsts/concepts/schedules.rst

 At most, only one launch plan version for a given {Project, Domain, Name} combination can be active, which means, at most, only one schedule can be active for a launch plan.
 This is because only one active schedule can exist across all versions of the launch plan.

-However, a workflow version can have multiple schedules associated with it, given that these schedules exist as versions of different launch plans.
+However, a :ref:`workflow <divedeep-workflows>` version can have multiple schedules associated with it, given that these schedules exist as versions of different launch plans.

 Creating a new schedule creates a new version of that launch plan too.
-If you wish to change a schedule, you will have to create a new version of that launch plan since a schedule can't be edited.
+If you wish to change a schedule, you will have to create a new version of that launch plan since a **schedule can't be edited**.

-# Didn't understand this
-You cannot "edit" a schedule; if you want to change a schedule then you're actually creating a new version of that LP and Admin will do the work to notice you're adding a schedule and search through all the LP versions and set them to "deactivated"
+The Admin keeps track of the newly added schedules, and searches through all the versions of launch plans to set them to 'deactivated'.

-LP versions with schedules that have been deactivated can still be used manually (ie, click Launch and select that LP version)
+The launch plan versions with schedules that were previously deactivated can be manually used, by clicking on ``Launch`` and selecting the specific launch plan version.
-#

 Schedules can define a cron_expression_. or rate_unit_.